jax-ml/jax/docs/new_docs/101/pytrees.md

 ```

 Some standard Python containers come pre-registered.
 A `NamedTuple` subclass,
-for example, works with no registration at all — but note that *every* field
+for example, works with no registration at all.
+But *every* field becomes a
-becomes a child, including ones you may have meant as metadata:
+child, including ones you may have meant as metadata:

 ```{code-cell}
 from typing import NamedTuple, Any